tekperfect/devops-docs/docs/courses/04-Version_Control/lessons/git-config.md

 4. Create a commit
    It's time to create your first commit!

-Run the command `git commit -m "Your message about the commit`
+Run the command `git commit -m "Your message about the commit"`

 \$ `git commit -m "This is my first commit!"`
 [master (root-commit) a694n2c] This is my first commit!